aces-aswf/aces/README.md

 end users.
 These components do not affect the core functionality of ACES, which is why they are not included in the MAJOR.MINOR.PATCH version number.

-### ACES History
+> [!IMPORTANT]
-This repository only contains history for ACES 2.0 and newer.
-The git history for earlier ACES versions is [preserved in `aces-dev`](https://github.com/ampas/aces-core/tags), which was relabeled the `aces-core` repository with the reorganization associated with ACES 2.
+> This repository only contains history for ACES 2.0 and newer.
+The git history for earlier ACES versions is [preserved in `aces-dev`](https://github.com/ampas/aces-core/tags), which was relabeled as `aces-core` during a code reorganization associated with the release of ACES 2.

 ## ACES Resources